-Despite living in Argentina for nearly 13 years, it wasn’t until recently that I realized how logistically challenging it can be to get around Argentina.
+Despite living in Argentina for nearly 16 years, I’m still not used to how logistically challenging it can be to get around Argentina.

 All of my trips begin and end in Buenos Aires, where I live.
 This is very easy since this is the hub for all flights.